ReSet

 Cody

-Cody is a crime novel that is upfront about 10-year-old Cody Jenkins gruesomely shot and killed his abusive father in the middle of the night.
+Cody is a crime novel that is upfront about who-done-it: 10-year-old Cody Jenkins gruesomely shot and killed his abusive father in the middle of the night.
 With the smell of smoke still in the bedroom, good-hearted Sheriff Cremble is forced to quickly decide what to do.
 He chooses to hide the truth.

 Sam Jenkins’ death was officially a burglary gone wrong.